 SK Siltron is a global manufacturer holding the third-largest share in the wafer market.
 While silicon wafers remain its core business, the company has made a serious push into SiC (silicon carbide) wafers and has been recognized as a key material supplier for power semiconductors used in EVs and industrial equipment.
+At the same time, the acquisition process has surfaced impairment losses, operating losses, and change-of-control covenant risk in the SiC business.

 The True State of the SiC Business Comes to Light